ceigh/ceigh.github.io/content/notes/writing-nuxt-module-with-yarn-workspaces.md

 Check files with `yarn pack`.

-And if everything is ok, call `yarn publish`. *That's it*.
+And if everything is ok, call `yarn publish`. *Done!*

 ## Conclusion

-In this article, i have tried to explain the basic things about writing modules for Nuxt.js in as clearly as possible.
+In this article, I have tried to explain the basic things about writing modules for Nuxt.js in as clearly as possible.

 I hope you liked it, and we will soon see even more useful and interesting modules!